Aoibhinn/portfolio_2/README.md

 5. The page will automatically refresh itself and after a few moments the published site link will be availible to click on the **GitHub Page** section.

+The live link can be found here - https://aoibhinn.github.io/portfolio_2/

 ### Forking the GitHub Repository

 Forking a repository enables us to make a copy of the original repository on our GitHub account so we can view it and make changes with out affecting the original work.